A Classic Heretic

 Against Eustathius of Antioch, Eusebius spread a “whispering campaign” accusing him of alleged moral vices and of public disrespect to the Emperor’s mother (St. Helena).
 Constantine called a synod of bishops to investigate the charges, and the synod deposed Eustathius.

 Athanasius had reluctantly succeeded Alexander as bishop in 328 a.d. at the age of thirty-three.
-But, he was accused of using bribery to aid his selection as Patriarch (Bishop) of Alexandria at an age that was young in terms of Church law.
+But, he was accused of using bribery to aid his selection as Patriarch (Bishop) of Alexandria at his young age, although in terms of Church law his age was allowed.
 Athanasius was also charged with murdering a bishop by the name of Arsenius and cutting off his hand and using it for magical purposes.
 Athanasius went to the Emperor and appealed his cause and the Emperor did have the charges against him dropped, particularly since Bishop Arsenius was found alive and well hiding in Tyre.

 But Constantine became alarmed when the enemies of Athanasius said that he was planning to withhold grain shipments out of Egypt, another trumped up charge.
 Nevertheless, Constantine was persuaded to call another synod to investigate Athanasius, which he did in 335 a.d.
 This was the Synod of Tyre in Lebanon.
 The deck was stacked against Athanasius.
 None of his supporters were allowed to have a voice despite their protests.
 Athanasius was not allowed to speak in his own defense.

 Arius To Be Restored

 Meanwhile, supporters of Arius convinced Constantine into ending Arius’s exile, which he agreed to do on the condition that Arius sign the Nicene Creed.
-With a few clever additions to the Nicene Creed that reflected his point of view but which were written so Constantine would not understand them, Arius signed the Nicene Creed!
+With a few clever additions to the Nicene Creed that reflected his point of view but which were written so Constantine would not understand them, (and which did not include the word “homoousios”), Arius signed the Nicene Creed!
 The emperor then ordered Athanasius not only to restore the heretic Arius to the community in Alexandria, he also ordered him to restore his priesthood.
 Athanasius refused to do so.